haredega/haredega.github.io/_posts/2017-02-03-how_i_ended_up_presenting_a_webinar.md

 - Ways your PSP can help your e-commerce thrive or flop with fraud

 That's just the outline, the content is almost an hour of webinar with some really good questions in the end.
+I really hope to get more chances to share with others what I've been learning in here.
+See you soon!